 First United States Artillery.

 This led up to the famous 'Bloodless Aroostook War', which was finally settled by the Webster-Ashburton Treaty in 1842.
 This land contained twenty-five acres, and was deeded by Joseph Houlton (founder of Houlton) to the United States Government, July 25, 1828, and today is the property of Aroostook County and the Town of Houlton.

 This marker is lovingly placed and dedicated by Lydia Putnam Chapter,

 Daughters of the American Revolution, October 15, 1951."

 In the winter of 1836, Companies F and K of the Infantry were removed to Boston and subsequently the other companies followed and were replaced by Companies C, E, and F of the First Regiment U. S. Artillery, who arrived at the Post on the 11th of October, 1838.

 Major R. M. Kirby of the 1st Artillery now became Commander of the Post.

-That Major Kirby realized that serious trouble might arise is evident from the fact that on February 1st, 1839, he writes to the Ordnance Department that "ten barrels of cannon powder should be constantly in magazine, subject to such exigency as may occur on this frontier, at this isolated station."
+Major Kirby realized that serious trouble might arise was evident from the fact that on February 1st, 1839, he writes to the Ordnance Department that "ten barrels of cannon powder should be constantly in magazine, subject to such exigency as may occur on this frontier, at this isolated station."